oreanroy/learn_modules/angular/README.md

 # Property and Event Binding
-	passing data between components is of a concern which can be
+	passing data between components is of a concern which can be resolved using Event 	  binding